ando-lab/miffi/train/README.md

 # Training scripts for miffi models

 This folder contains scripts used to train the miffi models.
 These scripts are independent from the miffi package.
-Refer to `--help` for all available options for each script.
+Refer to `--help` for all available arguments for each script.

 ## Preprocess